 That's essentially how we can change the location of the local repo – and of course, if that location is changed, we'll no longer find the repo at the default location.

-In this quick tutorial we had a look on the Maven local repository default setup and the custom configuration on it to change the repo location.
+In this quick tutorial, we had a look at the Maven local repository default setup.

 Further, we discussed how to tell Maven to work with a custom local repository location.